Yamaguchi Prefecture Travel Guide

 @Albert on Flickr, CC BY-NC-ND 2.0

 At the end of the day, recharge your batteries at Yuda Onsen, a spa village in the heart of the city.
-Renowned for its warm, alkaline-rich waters that are particularly gentle on the skin, the spring has been delighting locals for over 800 years.
-Admire the Tanuki statue at the entrance to the spa.
-The raccoon dog, a symbol of good luck, has become the local mascot.
-For a good night's sleep, we recommend the Matsudaya Hotel, a ryokan over 330 years old.
-We appreciate its period architecture and its kaiseki with fish and seafood from the prefecture
+Renowned for its warm, alkaline-rich waters that are particularly gentle on the skin, the spring has been delighting locals for over 600 years.
+Admire the white fox statue at the entrance to the Yudaonsen station.
+For a good night's sleep, we recommend the Matsudaya Hotel, a ryokan over 350 years old.
+We appreciate its period architecture and its kaiseki with fish and seafood from the prefecture.

 • Hagi-yaki pottery

 Renowned for their soft texture and color change over time, Hagi-yaki ceramics are particularly appreciated for the tea ceremony.
-In Hagi, where they originated, you can discover this ancestral art at Shōka Sonjuku, a UNESCO World Heritage training center.
-Many of the city's workshops also offer the chance to buy pieces or make your own.
+In Hagi, many of the city's workshops also offer the chance to buy pieces or make your own.

 Hagi-yaki